 Infants and very young toddlers should always be placed in a rear-facing car seat in the back of the vehicle.
 Make sure that you are following the proper height and weight limits for the seat, and that your child is secure in the seat before moving.

 Children aged 2 to 5 years old should be in a forward-facing car seat in the rear of the car.
 Again, check the owner's manual for your seat and the included labels for height and weight limits to help avoid child car seat injury.

 Children over age 5 should be placed in a booster seat and secured with seatbelts, until they are large enough for the seatbelt alone to function properly.
 The booster seat will have height and weight limits.
 In addition, watch for the belt to lay across their thighs and the shoulder belt across the chest.
 Always remember to keep your child in the back seat for maximum safety.

-If you are in an accident due to another's neglect, regardless of your child's security in a booster seat, you are entitled to compensation for injuries.
+If you or someone you love suffer an injury at the fault of another, regardless of your child's security in a booster seat, you are entitled to compensation for injuries.
 Always seek the services of a qualified Las Vegas personal injury attorney to address your child car seat injury case.
 An attorney will protect you against harsh attack tactics by insurance companies and product manufacturers and can get you compensation for injuries from the accident and product defects if necessary.